emulrenin/emulrenin.github.io/index.md

 See my CV [here](https:///emulrenin.github.io/EM_CV.pdf).

 Before coming to Emory, I completed B.A.'s in mathematics and philosophy at the University of South Florida in 2023.
+My undergraduate advisor was Professor [Brendan Nagle](https://www.usf.edu/arts-sciences/departments/mathematics-statistics/people/faculty/brendan-nagle.aspx).

 ### Publications and preprints
   - D. Dobak and E. Mulrenin, *Recursive upper bounds for the vertex online Ramsey game with applications to hypergraph Ramsey numbers*, preprint. [[arXiv]](https://arxiv.org/abs/2605.16607)